 2) Destroying the drone means problem solved

-So you’ve detected a drone and neutralized it using a jammer, laser or spear.
+So you’ve detected and geolocated a drone then neutralized it using a jammer, laser or spear.
 The problem is, neutralizing the drone is only really half of the battle.
 With drones becoming cheaper and easier to access, a determined operator who is intent on causing trouble will likely return soon with a new system.
 If you really want to solve the problem for good, you’ll need to locate and detain the operator.
 As we’ve already seen, radar systems can’t help here – a user located on the ground will be impossible to pick up on radar.
 With an RF system, though, you can locate the operator exactly the same way you locate the drone: by detecting the RF transmissions they send.

 3) All you need is a good signal library

-One approach to drone detection using passive RF is to focus on building a library of drone signals.
+One approach to drone detection and geolocation using passive RF is to focus on building a library of drone signals.
 Systems that rely on these libraries first analyze control signals used by major drone manufacturers, then determine the distinctive features of these signals, and finally look for signals with those distinct features, often using cheap, low-fidelity receivers.